treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

 2. How motivated are you?

 First an important note: changing the layout because you want to type faster will probably not work out.
-You've probably been using QWERTY for many years and the amount of practice you need to catch up to and surpass your QWERTY speed will be *staggering*.
+Chances are you've been using QWERTY for many years and the amount of practice you need to catch up to and surpass your QWERTY speed will be *staggering*.
+Most will burn out long before reaching that point (including me).

 The biggest benefit I see with an alternative layout is comfort.
 If you're worried about RSI, and you foresee yourself spending a few decades more in front of the computer, then switching layout might be a good idea.

 Another benefit is if you have some special requirements with your layout.
-In my case for example I wanted to comfortably be able to type Swedish on a tiny keyboard, and just using Colemak-DH or something wouldn't really support that well.
+In my case for example I wanted to be able to comfortably type Swedish on a tiny keyboard, and just using Colemak-DH or something wouldn't really support that well.
 But with my own layout I could.

-And of course, if you find the idea of designing your own layout interesting or fun, you should totally do that.
+And of course, if you find the idea of designing your own layout interesting or fun, you should totally do it!
-I honestly thought it was really **fun** (even though learning it was mostly a pain).
+I honestly thought it was **really fun** (even though learning it was a pain).

-## A layout is more than alphanumerics
+## A layout is more than alpha characters

 ![Symbols are very important for a programmer.](/images/t-34-2/sym.png)

 Something that people seem to miss with alternative layouts---even people designing them---is that a layout is much more than just where the alpha characters goes.

-I've spent much more time on where to [place the symbols][symbols], how to [handle numbers][numbers], what type of [modifiers][] I want, a [navigation layer][] and [shortcuts][] than the base layer, and that's where most of the benefit of my layout comes from.
+I've spent much more time on where to [place the symbols][symbols], how to [handle numbers][numbers], what type of [modifiers][] I want, a [navigation layer][], and [shortcuts][] than the base layer, and that's also where most of the benefit of my layout comes from.

 Symbols for example are very dependent on the programming languages you use, so there's lots of benefit to a symbols layer optimized for those.
-It's much more productive to spend time on that than to try to improve [Colemak-DH][], which is already pretty darn good.
+It's much more productive to spend time on optimizing symbols placement than to try to improve [Colemak-DH][], which is already pretty darn good.

 Even simple things like adding a [navigation layer][] (with arrow keys under your fingertips) or moving Escape are hugely beneficial.
 And of course, avoiding the gymnastics of pressing Ctrl in the lower left corner with the pinky is a big win.